Chevery

-The community of Chevery on the Gulf Saint Lawrence and boasts a vast network of inland wetlands, forest and tundra.
-The area is an ideal location for wilderness exploration, artistic inspiration and cultural discovery.
-From Chevery, one can access extensive trails and beaches through the unique northern landscape of the MRC du Golfe-du-Saint-Laurent.
-Chevery is renowned for the Netagamiou River and its 50 foot high falls that can be accessed from the Bob Nunez Misty River Trail.
+The community of Chevery on the Gulf Saint Lawrence has a network of inland wetlands, forest and tundra.
+From Chevery, one can access trails and beaches through the northern landscape of the MRC du Golfe-du-Saint-Laurent.
+Chevery is known for the Netagamiou River and its 50 foot high falls that can be accessed from the Bob Nunez Misty River Trail.

 Another renowned natural feature at the western end of Chevery is the "Sterant Island" Tern Colony.
 Only 100 meters off the beach, Sterant Island is easily visible for avid and budding conservationists and ornithologists who wish to observe, study and photograph the impressive tern colony for which the island gets its name.
 Locals speculate that the name "Sterant Island" is an anglicized version of a French name "Île au Sterne".
 Local records confirm that the Terns return annually to Chevery the third week of May and remain there to hatch and raise their young in the bait rich waters of Chevery during the summer.
 The terns leave gradually in early September and the colony is usually deserted by the mid-September each year.

 Although predominantly Anglophone, Chevery has a significant number of Francophone and bilingual residents.
 None of Chevery's 251 residents are trilingual.